“If the Nuremberg Laws were applied,

 The US Neo-Con’s right-wing hawks became enough influential in the Clinton’s and later the Bush’s Administrations to decide to compel Kissinger’s goal of continued US domination over a Greater Middle East as in their mind the First Gulf War was a failed war for the reason that the American unchallenged dominance over the region was not established.
 Such foreign policy shift in the Clinton’s Administration became led by a Secretary of State (a Jew) Madeleine Albright and her mentor a Polish-born Zbigniew (Zbig) Brzezinski (not a Jew) who was a US National Security Advisor in the J. Carter’s Administration and above all an ardent Russophobe.
 Therefore, the US imperialism started and completed three wars in the area of a Greater Middle East during the Clinton’s and the Bush’s Administrations from 1999 to 2003: the Kosovo War in 1999, the Afghan War in 2001 and the Second Gulf War in 2003.
 However, the Arab Spring in 2011 and especially the Russian military intervention in Syria from 2014 onward clearly have shown that the area of the Middle East is still not an exclusive American colonial domain.

 To conclude, from the very beginning of the existence of the USA in 1776 the warfare was, is and probably is going to be the nature of the American life and (sub)civilization.
-This very fact is a direct product and consequence of the nature of the economic system of the US and a consumerism mentality of its citizens.
-The effects on world’s security and global peace are obvious.
+This very fact is a direct product and consequence of the nature of the economic system of the US and the consumerist mentality of its citizens.
+The effects on the world’s security and global peace are obvious.

 „God created war so that Americans would learn geography“